11 things to do in the Seattle area this weekend

 Movies and TV

-- With the coming rain making for a cozy weekend, enjoy these four fall movies that celebrate the beauty of the season.
+- The North Cascades take center stage in this new ski film debuting in Seattle this week.

-- Check out these recommendations of what to watch on TV in the upcoming months, from shows with local ties to returning hits.
-Or find something to watch from this list of what’s new on streaming services like Video on Demand, Netflix, Amazon Prime, Hulu and more.
+- Watch two local teens create delectable desserts on this Disney Channel show.

-- There are quite a few film festivals happening in the region this fall!
-Here’s a list of some of them, including Local Sightings Film Festival running now through Sept.
-26.
+- Here’s a list of what’s new on streaming services like Video on Demand, Netflix, Amazon Prime, Hulu and more.

 Books